Josh Lewin: The Josh and Elf Show

 On October 29, 2010, it was announced that Lewin would be moving to 105.3 The Fan to host a new show in their 11am–2pm time slot.
 The new show started on November 1, 2010, with Greg Williams and Richie Witt moving their show to the 2pm–7pm slot.
 On Monday, November 29, 2010, it was announced Mark "Elf" Elfenbein would be joining the show now named The Josh and Elf Show.
 Following Lewin's hiring by the New York Mets and departure from The Fan, Elf and friends was launched.
 Numerous personalities tried out to fill Lewin's spot.
 He would eventually be replaced by Jane Slater, making it The Elf and Slater Show.

 College football

 Lewin is employed by the Big Ten Network calling football games.
 He also has called Conference USA football on Sports USA as well.
 On June 2, 2016, he was hired to be the play-by-play announcer for the UCLA Bruins football team.

 College basketball

-Lewin also calls collegiate basketball for UCLA, along with former Bruin standout Tracy Murray.
+Lewin also calls college basketball for UCLA, along with former Bruin standout Tracy Murray.
 Lewin has made other appearances on Sports USA, Fox Sports Networks, the SMU Mustangs and Michigan State Spartans.